pawelborkar/js-prep/Hoisting/hoisting.md

 - Only the variables declared with `var` keyword are hoisted and generic `functions` declarations are hoisted.

-- Neither `let` nor `const` are hoisted although they operates in `temporal dead zone` and since they are mostly initialized not declared.
+- `let` and `const` are hoisted in `temporal dead zone` .
+Temporal Dead Zone is the time between the variables are declared with the `let` or `const` keywords and get initialized although we need to initialized the variables created with `const` keyword at the time of declaration only.
+Otherwise it'll thrown a `SyntaxError`

 <br>